DeebotUniverse/docs/docs/advanced/data_types/json/commands/general.md

   - `ts`: current timestamp
   - `tz`: time zone
   - `ver`: version
-- `body`: Missing, when command has no args
+- `body`: missing, when command has no args
   - `data`: object with the command arguments.

 ## Response